xamry/notes/Data Engineering/DWH.md

 ## Data Mart
 Data mart is usually sponsored at the department level and developed with a specific details or subject in mind, a Data Mart is a subset of data warehouse with a focused objective.

+ - Data mart are simpler to implement when compared to corporate Datawarehouse.
+ - Compared to Data Warehouse, a datamart is agile.

 ## ODS (Operational Data Sources)
 Its a replica of OLTP system and so the need of this, is to reduce the burden on production system (OLTP) while fetching data for loading targets.
 Hence its a mandate Requirement for every Warehouse.